PhillipRothenbeck/tsunami_lab/documentation/source/chapters/user_documentation.rst

 ---------------
 Depending on which version of the Tsunami Simulator you are using (normal or MPI-parallelized solver), there are differences in how the solver is started and used.
-If the normal version of the solver is used, please refer to (link einfügen) on how to run it.
+If the normal version of the solver is used, please refer to `running the normal version`_ on how to run it.
-Otherwise please refer to (link einfügen) on how to run the solver with open MPI.
+Otherwise please refer to `running the mpi version`_ on how to run the solver with open MPI.

 Prerequisites
 ^^^^^^^^^^^^^^^